- Marketing Manager

 Marketing Research for Hospitality and Tourism

-Service Marketing and Customer Care/ Tourism
+Service Marketing and Customer Care /

-Management and Environment
+Management and Environ

 TEACHING AND LEARNING STRATEGY